TRAINING CATEGORIES

 • The changing nature of the information landscape

-• The risks of the new information landscape
+• Risks associated with the new information landscape

-• Organizational cultural change required for the management of information in the digital age
+• Organizational cultural changes required for managing information in the digital age

 Day 2